shirleyyzhang/budget-app/README.md

 - Add/delete personal and monthly (essential) expense entries
 - See updated remaining budget in real time
     - Note: budget is deducted with entries filtered to the current month
-- Reset all entries or budget amount at any time
+- Reset all entries and/or budget amount at the end of the month (or any time)

 ## Setup